What Is Broad Form Insurance Coverage?

 Geico | $819 | $2,158 |

-Our insurance quotes are based on one driver, so, in this case, our minimum liability coverage is used in place of broad form insurance.
-Our sample driver is a 30-year-old man who drives a 2015 Honda Civic EX.
-State Farm offers the cheapest minimum coverage at $712 per year, while Geico charges about $100 more annually for the same type of coverage.
+These insurance quotes are based on one driver, so, in this case, minimum liability coverage is used instead of broad form insurance.
+The quotes are for a 30-year-old man who drives a 2015 Honda Civic EX.
+State Farm offers the cheapest minimum coverage, at $712 per year, while Geico charges about $100 more annually for the same coverage.

 Drawbacks of broad form insurance

-While it may be a cheap alternative in terms of coverage, broad form insurance will not allow you to add or purchase comprehensive or collision coverage.
+Broad form insurance may be a cheap alternative, but it will not allow you to add or purchase comprehensive or collision coverage.

-So if you are at fault for an accident, damage to your vehicle or passengers will be your sole responsibility, not that of the insurance company.
-If your car ends up being totaled, you will not receive any type of payment through your insurer.
+So if you are at fault for an accident, damage to your vehicle or passengers will be your sole responsibility, not the company's.
+If your car is totaled, you won't receive any payment from your insurance company.

-However, broad form insurance does allow drivers to purchase personal injury protection (PIP) and uninsured motorist coverage if needed, which can cover certain medical expenses if you’re involved in an accident.
+However, broad form insurance does allow drivers to buy personal injury protection (PIP) and uninsured motorist coverage, which can cover certain medical expenses if you're in an accident.

-If you do not own a car and frequently drive someone else’s vehicle, broad form coverage will be considered secondary insurance.
-In other words, if the vehicle owner has insurance coverage, insurance claims will be made on their primary insurance before your broad form auto insurance.
+If you do not own a car and frequently drive someone else's vehicle, broad form coverage will be considered secondary insurance.
+In other words, if the car's owner has coverage, claims will be made on their primary insurance before your broad form auto insurance kicks in.

-Broad form insurance does not cover company-owned vehicles or those operating a motorcycle or RV, though some states offer broad form insurance specifically for motorcycles.
-Broad form car insurance isn’t the best option for everyone, especially if you own a newer vehicle or consistently drive with family or other passengers.
+Broad form insurance does not cover you for company-owned vehicles, motorcycles or RVs, but some states offer policies specifically for motorcycles.
+Broad form car insurance isn't the best option for everyone, especially if you own a newer vehicle or consistently drive with family or other passengers.

 Is broad form coverage worth it?